Use placeholders to create email signatures that adapt to the email sender

 Important

-A cache mechanism has been added to speed up message processing and prevent software from querying your Azure AD too often.
+A cache mechanism has been added to speed up message processing and prevent software from querying your Entra ID too often.
 The software automatically refreshes its cache every 20 minutes.
 You can manually update the Azure AD cache by accessing your Microsoft 365 tenant's settings in CodeTwo Admin Panel.
 Learn more

 Exchange Online additional attributes

-If you want to use additional Azure Active Directory attributes such as Initials, Home phone, or (in the case of hybrid environments) on-premises directory extension attributes in the signature template editor, these attributes need to be synchronized to CodeTwo Email Signatures 365.
+If you want to use additional Microsoft Entra ID (Azure Active Directory) attributes such as Initials, Home phone, or (in the case of hybrid environments) on-premises directory extension attributes in the signature template editor, these attributes need to be synchronized to CodeTwo Email Signatures 365.
 Otherwise, they are not available on the list of placeholders.
 Learn how to use Exchange Online additional attributes in our software

 Conditional placeholders